What are the links between gut health and hormone health?

 Since qualifying, Clare has worked in clinic as a Nutritional Therapist, with clients suffering from a wide range of conditions including digestive issues, fibromyalgia, hormone imbalances and weight management.
 Clare joined Cytoplan in 2015 where she supports practitioner education and runs Cytoplan’s Brain Health Programme.

-The immune system is a highly interactive a complex function of the human body.
-Intelligent in its workings, the immune system is constantly making decisions taking actions that protect its human home.
-When the immune system is irregular, we can see autoimmune conditions, allergies, and perhaps an inability to recover from virus or infection or a hyperactive reaction to inane, previously safe substances.
+The immune system is a highly interactive and complex function of the human body.
+Intelligent in its workings, the immune system is constantly making decisions and taking actions that protect its human home.
+When the immune system is irregular, we can see autoimmune conditions, allergies, and perhaps an inability to recover from virus or infection or a hyperactive reaction to previously safe substances.

-In this lecture, Sue Watkins will be explaining the nutrients like Beta-glucans that modulate this immune response, the reasons that immune defences can be lowered and how to reduce the severity of allergic reactions and allergies.
+In this lecture, Lauren Craven-Niemczyk will be explaining how nutrients like beta-glucans modulate the immune response, the reasons that immune defences can be lowered and how to reduce the severity of allergic reactions and allergies.

 About Juliet Hayward